WWE Rumors: Experts Say Braun Strowman’s Ring Breaking Was ‘Predictable,’ Is He Losing Fans?

 However, it’s important to note that the WWE feels that Strowman is a surprise success story — no one is more surprised about his success than the company, which is why his storyline seems to be a little bit aimless at the moment.

-Is this the match you want to see? @BraunStrowman is getting more and more over every week but should he go over against @BrockLesnar???? pic.twitter.com/00XfRQuBMl
+Is this the match you want to see? @BraunStrowman is getting more and more over every week but should he go over against @BrockLesnar ???? pic.twitter.com/00XfRQuBMl

 — The Wrestle Hub (@TheWrestleHub) April 18, 2017

 Speaking of Roman Reigns, the latest WWE rumors from Sportskeeda suggest that the battle between Reigns and Strowman will take place as soon as Reigns recovers from his injury.
-And while many wrestling commentators believe that Reigns’ injury is part of a kayfabe storyline, it will certainly make his comeback a good one when they face off against each other at Payback.
+And while many wrestling commentators believe that Reigns’ injury is part of a kayfabe story line, it will certainly make his comeback a good one when they face off against each other at Payback.

 Kurt Angle made the announcement about the match between the two wrestlers during last night’s Raw.